glennj/exercism.io/perl5/atbash-cipher/README.md

 Ciphertext is written out in groups of fixed length, the traditional group size being 5 letters, leaving numbers unchanged, and punctuation is excluded.
 This is to make it harder to guess things based on word boundaries.
+All text will be encoded as lowercase letters.

 ## Examples